metagenome-atlas/atlas/docs/usage/getting_started.rst

 Cloud execution
 ===============

 Atlas, like any other snakemake pipeline can  also easily be submitted to cloud systems.
 I suggest looking at the `snakemake doc <https://snakemake.readthedocs.io/en/stable/executing/cluster-cloud.html>`_.
-Keep in mind any snakemake comand line argument can just be appended to the atlas command.
+Keep in mind any snakemake command line argument can just be appended to the atlas command.